The Contract

 The inciting incident occurs at 12 minutes when Frank Carden's transport convoy crashes in the wilderness.
 Ray and Chris discover the injured assassin and wounded federal agent, pulling them into a deadly situation beyond their control..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Ray makes the active choice to take custody of the injured Carden and attempt to bring him to authorities, despite Chris's protests.
+This indicates the protagonist's commitment to Ray makes the active choice to take custody of the injured Carden and attempt to bring him to authorities, despite Chris's protests.
 This decision commits them to a dangerous journey through hostile wilderness with a lethal prisoner., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Ray is severely wounded protecting Chris from Carden's men.
 Their supplies are lost, Chris is captured as leverage, and Carden appears to have won.
-Ray faces the death of his mission and potentially his son—his worst fear realized through his own inadequacy., reveals the protagonist at their lowest point.
+Ray faces the death of his mission and potentially his son—his worst fear realized through his own inadequacy., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Ray gains clarity: he uses the wilderness skills he's been teaching Chris against the mercenaries.
 Understanding Carden's psychology and the terrain, he formulates a plan to turn his weaknesses into advantages and rescue his son., demonstrating the transformation achieved throughout the journey.